 At the end of Year Three Scientific enquiry and investigation Foundations of Biology Foundations of Chemistry Foundations of Physics Make links between different scientific questions they ask.
 Devise simple hypotheses and predictions.
 Select secondary sources which may help them develop answers to their questions.
 Select what to observe, what equipment they need and plan how to ensure their observations are careful and systematic, and how they will record their findings.
 Describe what patterns and changes they notice and how these may be linked to their hypotheses.
 Sort, group and classify what they observe.
 Carry out a simple test, identifying what could stay the same and what could change.
 Take appropriate measurements of variables which change, checking for accuracy.
 Describe the test they have carried out - its purpose and method.
 Suggest an answer to their enquiry question based on what they have observed.
+Present information in the form of simple diagrams, tables and graphs.
+Describe the work of a specific scientist and how this work has helped to explain more about their field of enquiry.
 Describe the parts of a flowering plant, and explain how water is transported in plants.
 Compare and describe the diets of living things.
 Describe the need for a balanced diet and its effect on human health.
 Identify similarities and differences between skeletal structures in animals.
 Explain the life cycle of a flowering plant, including pollination, seed production and different forms of seed dispersal.
 Describe and explain the action of a magnetic force.
 Identify and classify materials according to their magnetic properties.
 Describe and classify natural and artificial different light sources.
 Describe how light can reflect differently off different surfaces and how light can pass through different materials.
 Describe and explain how a shadow is formed and how the size of shadows can change.
+Describe and classify different types of rock.
 Describe and explain the difference between sedimentary and igneous rocks.
-Describe and explain the components of different types of
+Describe and explain the components of different types of soil.
+Describe how fossils are formed.